isaacadams/resume/README.md

-## Getting Started
+## 👋 Getting Started

-1. initialization
+1. make sure .env `NODE_ENV=development`
-   - clone the repository
+2. `$ npm run watch`
-   - `$ npm i`
+3. open to localhost:3000
-   - `$ npm start`
+4. click print button
-2. open any browser to localhost:1234 (if not already in use)
+   - resume may need to be opened on a 1080 screen before clicking print
-   - parcel bootstraps and serves the app
+5. resume will output to files/timestamp/{version}.pdf

 ## Resume Specifications